department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/stem-wizard-update-discovery-research-discussion-guide.md

 8. If you were actually applying for education benefits, what additional information would help you know which option you’d want to choose here?

-9. What would you expect to happen if you clicked the "Learn more about how to apply for educational benefits" link?
+9. [If on the Eligibility page] What would you expect to happen if you clicked the "Learn more about how to apply for educational benefits" link?

 Looks like we have 5-10 minutes left, so I want to pause and give my colleagues on the phone an opportunity to ask any questions they may have.